cobbinma/mars_rover_/README.md

 # MARS_ROVER_

-This is my solution to the mars rover technical challenge.
+This is my rust solution to the mars rover technical challenge.

 ## Instructions